 Spice for cooking

-Garam masala powder (cardamom, cinnamon, cloves) – 1 tea spoon
+Garam masala powder (cardamom, cinnamon, cloves) – 1 tea

 Turmeric powder– 1 tea spoon